Tihar Prisons: Jail factory

-In 1961, the Jail Factory was established in Central Jail No.2, at Tihar.
-Over the years its activities have expanded to include Carpentry, Weaving (Handloom & Powerloom), Tailoring, Chemical, Handmade paper, Commercial art, and Bakery.
-Later in 2009, a shoe manufacturing unit was established using the Public-Private Partnership model, and thus the brand TJ's was launched.
+In 1961, the Jail Factory was established in Central Jail No. 2 at Tihar.
+Over the years, its activities have expanded to include carpentry, weaving (handloom & powerloom), tailoring, chemicals, handmade paper, commercial art, and baking.
+Later, in 2009, a shoe manufacturing unit was established using the Public-Private Partnership model, and thus, the brand TJ's was launched.
 As of May 2014, 700 inmates work in these units, and 25% of their earnings are deposited in the Victim Welfare Fund, which provides compensation to the victims and their families.
+A CSR initiative has been launched to provide a Level 4 training program comprising 340 hours of coursework to 1,200 inmates from the National Council for Vocational Training (NCVT) to empower inmates for a productive post-release life, as a step toward the rehabilitation of undertrials incarcerated for minor offences.